Home » The Blog » Dos and Don’ts of Signature File Use

 DON’T have everything about you, including the kitchen sink, in your sig file.
 If you have a website, include a pointer to your URL to make sure folks can find out whatever they like about you.
 That is really what your sig file is for.
 To have your pager, cell, home, business, work, accreditation, and slogan about how great you are will lead to the perception that you are a tad bit narcissistic.

 DON’T use controversial quotes in your signature file.
-Hey, everyone has the right to an opinion – that is one of the great things about the online environment.
-The free exchange of information and ideas.
-I’ve seen many witty or humorous quotes in emails.
+Everyone has the right to an opinion, and one of the great things about the online environment is the free exchange of information and ideas.
+I’ve seen many witty quotes in emails.
+However, intentionally including a quote you know is controversial or offensive isn’t courteous.
+Save those “opinions” for those who know you well and will understand your need for attention.

 DON’T throw in any sales-pitchy type hype.
 Credibility online is tough to acquire and support without undermining your efforts.
-So refrain from overzealous sales hype that ends in exclamation marks.
+So, refrain from overzealous sales hype that ends in exclamation marks.
 A short and sweet comment about your product or service is enough.
 Let your website do the selling for you!

 FACTOID: Sig-Separators